 Let us begin by answering what is a Change Request?

-As per PMBOK® Guide Fifth Edition,
+As per PMBOK® Guide Sixth Edition,

 Change Request is a formal proposal to modify any project document, deliverable or baseline